 Dogs are some of our most important family members.
 We want to care for their health as much as possible.
 Our canine companions are cute, but they don’t always know which foods will upset their stomachs.
-It’s important that we do our best to know what they can and cannot eat.Although it’s tempting to give your dog the last bit of food on your plate (I know, they look so cute when they beg!), we must remember that some of our favorite foods are toxic to them.
-Many fruits are perfectly fine for canine consumption, such as apples (with no core and seeds), apricots, cucumbers, and blueberries.Others, however, like grapes and raisins, are not so good.
-Fruits can be a tricky food group for dogs because there are no exact set of rules to determine which types of fruits can and cannot be eaten by our pups.
+That's why it’s important that we do our best to keep track of what they can and cannot eat.
+Although it’s tempting to give your dog the last bit of food on your plate (I know, they look so cute when they beg!), we need to remember that some of our favorite foods are toxic to them.
+Many fruits are perfectly fine for canine consumption, for example, apples (with no core and seeds), apricots, cucumbers, and blueberries.
+Other fruits, however, like grapes and raisins, are not so good.
+Fruits can be a tricky food group when it comes to sharing a snack with our dogs because there is no exact set of rules to determine which types of fruits can and cannot be eaten by our pups.

 While your dog may beg for more, remember that treats, including fruit, should take up no more than 10 percent of your dog’s diet.
 If you are giving your pup fruit alongside other dog treats, be sure to adjust the number of treats given so as to not exceed the 10 percent rule.

-In addition, the vitamin E, potassium, and beta carotene in pumpkin help keep away the free radicals that can trigger abnormal cell growth and premature aging in dogs.
+In addition, the vitamin E, potassium, and beta carotene in pumpkin help keep away free radicals that can trigger abnormal cell growth and premature aging in dogs.
 They also work to keep your dog’s internal organs and muscles healthy.
 Lastly, pumpkin can aid in controlling your pup’s weight as it is high in fiber and low in calories.

 How to prepare pumpkin for your dog